kaushlendra112/Computer_Network/README.md

 Subnetting
 Static & dynamic routing
 Packet flow analysis
-Packet Tracer files (.pkt) are included for each experiment.
+Packet Tracer files (.pkt) are included for each